The University of Cincinnati is a top public research university.

 - present your work within and outside the institution

-After participating in this pathway you should be well qualified to conduct research during fellowship and future careers.
+After participating in this experience you should be well qualified to conduct research during fellowship and future careers.

 Below are testimonials from current residents involved in research about their experiences: